onfido/onfido-ios-sdk/README.md

 ## Overview

-This SDK provides a drop-in set of screens and tools for iOS applications to allow capturing of identity documents and face photos/live videos for the purpose of identity verification with [Onfido](https://onfido.com/).
-The SDK offers a number of benefits to help you create the best on-boarding/identity verification experience for your customers:
+The Onfido iOS SDK provides a drop-in set of screens and tools for iOS applications to capture identity documents and selfie photos and videos for the purpose of identity verification.

+It offers a number of benefits to help you create the best identity verification experience for your customers:

--   Carefully designed UI to guide your customers through the entire photo/video-capturing process
+-   Carefully designed UI to guide your customers through the photo and video capture process
--   Modular design to help you seamlessly integrate the photo/video-capturing process into your application flow
+-   Modular design to help you seamlessly integrate the photo and video capture process into your application flow
 -   Advanced image quality detection technology to ensure the quality of the captured images meets the requirement of the Onfido identity verification process, guaranteeing the best success rate
--   Direct image upload to the Onfido service, to simplify integration\*
+-   Direct image upload to the Onfido service, to simplify integration

-\*Note: the SDK is only responsible for capturing and uploading photos/videos.
-You still need to access the [Onfido API](https://documentation.onfido.com/) to create and manage checks.
+⚠️ Note: The SDK is only responsible for capturing and uploading photos and videos.
+You still need to access the [Onfido API](https://documentation.onfido.com/) to manage applicants and perform checks.

 ![Capture Document and face](assets/Overview.png)

 ## Getting started

 * SDK supports iOS 10+
-* SDK supports Xcode 11.5 and above (*)
+* SDK supports Xcode 11.5 and above \*
 * SDK has full bitcode support
 * SDK supports following presentation styles:
   - Only full screen style for iPhones